EV Manufacturer Revoy Unveils Ryder as First Customer

 Waving a 2½-pound Motorola DynaTAC 8000X “brick” phone, Sanchez said the current BET models must take technological leaps similar to those that carried mobile devices from bricks to smartphones.

-And analysis by the leasing and logistics specialist in May indicated that the business case for swapping a diesel or gasoline van or truck for an EV is shaky for much of the trucking industry.
+And analysis by the leasing and logistics specialist in May indicated that the business case for swapping a diesel or gasoline truck for an EV is shaky for much of the trucking industry.

 Revoy’s fee-based remuneration system obviates the upfront cost expenditure typically required to start building an EV fleet as well as the requisite infrastructure.